microsoft/MixedReality-QRCode-Sample/Samples/QRCodes-Unity/README.md

 ## Key concepts

 You can find the [full article on QR code tracking](https://docs.microsoft.com/windows/mixed-reality/develop/platform-capabilities-and-apis/qr-code-tracking) on Microsoft Docs.
+The following is a breakdown of each C# script in the sample app:

-QRCode.cs - Object for each of the QR codes.
-Reads the QR code, class that represents the QR code.
-This script is attached to the QR code object and properties are filled on Start().
+`QRCode.cs` - This script is attached to the QR code object and populates the text displayed in the scene with the QR code properties on `Start`.

-QRCodesManager.cs - Main class that handles the QR SDK.
-Loads the plugin, adding the event listeners, and waiting for the events to fire and uses the callback functions.
-Also has start and stop functions for tracking QR codes.
-Maintains a local list of QR codes.
-Enables Webcam functionality.
-App manifest for the build, UWP enable webcam capability when you build the app for Windows.
-All other setup is in the Start method.
+`QRCodesManager.cs` - This is the main class that handles the QR SDK, including:
+* Loading the plugin
+* Checking if tracking is supported
+* Requesting access to the webcame
+* Adding event listeners for new, updated, and removed QR codes
+* Handling events through callback functions
+* Starting and stopping QR code tracking
+* Maintaining a local list of QR codes

-QRCodesSetup.cs - Kicks off the QR code manager tracking functionality.
+`QRCodesSetup.cs` - Kicks off the QR code manager tracking functionality in `QRCodesManager`.

-QRCodesVisualizer.cs - Does all the visualizing of the QR code in the scene, instantiates all QR codes in the local list and spawns them in the scene.
+`QRCodesVisualizer.cs` - Handles all QR code visualizing in the scene and instantiates all QR codes in the local list kept in `QRCodesManager`.

-SpatialGraphCoordinateSystem.cs - Main script for transforming real-world QR code coordinates into Unity coordinate system and places the virtual QR code in the scene at that location.
-Must be attached to the QR code object.
+`SpatialGraphCoordinateSystem.cs` - This script is attached to the QR code object and transforms real-world QR code coordinates into the Unity coordinate system.
+The script also places the virtual QR code in the scene at the same location as the real-world QR code.

+## API Reference

+You can find the [complete API reference](https://docs.microsoft.com/windows/mixed-reality/develop/platform-capabilities-and-apis/qr-code-tracking#qr-api-reference) for Microsoft.MixedReality.QR NuGet package on Microsoft Docs.

 ## Best practices